New Treatment Capabilities

 PET & Radiotherapy Combined at the Time of Treatment

-RefleXion combines PET imaging with stereotactic radiotherapy for superior localization and tracking at the time of treatment delivery.
-Tumors will continuously signal their location and activity levels during treatment, effectively making FDG a theranostic and revolutionizing the practice of radiation oncology in the process.
+RefleXion combines PET imaging with stereotactic radiotherapy for tumor localization and tracking at the time of treatment delivery.
+Tumors will continuously signal their location and activity levels during treatment, effectively acting as biological fiducials and revolutionizing the practice of radiation oncology in the process.

 With so much potential, why hasn’t it been done before?
 One reason is that it can take minutes to generate a reasonable quality image using conventional PET technology, making it unsuitable to track motion caused by respiration and other bodily functions.